Romaine Washington

 3. Students will learn that social justice is created in the relationships and bonds formed with others.

-1. Read the Anti-bias Scenarios, in the right-hand column for each of the four topics.
+1. Read the ANTI-BIAS SCENARIO for each of the four topics.

-2. Read the Grade Level Outcome, in the left hand column, for each of the four categories.
+3. Read the Grade Level Outcome, for each of the four categories.

 1. IDENTITY - For the Social Justice Topic of Identity (1 – 5) Who Am I?